Start Again

 Past hotels and gourmet restaurants,

-The new boardwalk allows the tables to be permanently on the patio; the European style of pavement dining.
+Tapas Restaurant faces directly onto a boardwalk with tables set permanently on the patio; the European style of pavement dining.

 Still got some energy left?

-Next is the Aqua Restaurant to KFC route
+Next is the Tapas Restaurant to KFC route

 - with a fisherman and his dog, inshore pools and reefs and the main Boardwalk Promenade!
 Let's go!